ValueMap

-ValueMap is my attempt at democratizing investment knowledge so that people can protect and grow their wealth without having to rely on third parties who may not have your best interest at heart.
+ValueMap is my attempt at democratizing investment knowledge so that people can protect and grow their wealth without having to rely on third parties.

-That’s when I thought about writing those ideas down and sharing them.
-This way they could always review what they learned at any point, and delve deeper into other topics at their own speed!
+That’s when I thought about writing down everything I know and sharing it.
+This way people can review what they learned at any point, and delve deeper into other topics at their own speed.

 Hell!
-I still struggle with application to this day.
+I still struggle with applying investing ideas to this day.

 In my investing journey, I used multiple websites to collect data and analyze Balance Sheets.
 I’ve paid for multiple subscriptions and was still unsatisfied with what I was getting.